joshbrew/graphscript/docs/Graph.md

     .runAsync(...args) //force the operation to run as a promise for cleaner chaining

-    .runAnimation(animation=this.operator,node=this,args=[],origin) //run the operator loop on the animation loop with the given input conditions, the cmd will be 'animate' so you can put an if statement in to run animation logic in the operator
+    .runAnimation(animation=this.operator,node=this,args=[]) //run the operator loop on the animation loop with the given input conditions, the cmd will be 'animate' so you can put an if statement in to run animation logic in the operator

-    .runLoop(looper=this.operator,node=this,args=[],origin) //runs a setTimeout loop according to the node.loop setting (ms)
+    .runLoop(looper=this.operator,node=this,args=[]) //runs a setTimeout loop according to the node.loop setting (ms)

     .setOperator(operator) //set the operator functions

     .setParent(parent) //set the parent GraphNode

-    .operator(node=this, origin, ...args) //<--- runs the operator function
+    .operator(...args) //<--- runs the operator function

-    .runOp(node=this, origin, ...args) //<--- runs the operator and sets state with the result for that tag.
+    .runOp(...args) //<--- runs the operator and sets state with the result for that tag.
 Returns a promise if the operator is an async function.

     .addChildren(children:{}) //add child GraphNodes to this node (operation results passed on forward pass)

     .subscribe(callback=(res)=>{},tag=this.tag) //subscribe to the tagged node output, returns an int. if you pass a graphnode as a callback it will call subscribeNode